 There is another way you can try to track your payment, depending on whether you expect to receive your money electronically or via a check in the mail.

-If you are eligible for stimulus money and you have your bank account information on file with the IRS, you can likely set up an alert with your bank that will let you know when the cash hits your account.
+If you are eligible for stimulus money and you have your bank account information on file with the IRS, you can likely set up an alert with your bank that will let you know when the funds hit your account.

 To do this, log in to your account on your banking institution’s website or app and look for an option to manage alerts.
 It may look something like this: